JanLahmann/Fun-with-Quantum/README.md

 Walk through this demo (and change it if you like) in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JanLahmann/Fun-with-Quantum/master?filepath=3sat.ipynb)

 ---
-### 3. Even Simpler Quantum Implementation for Boolean satisfiability problems
+### 3. Even Simpler Quantum Implementation for Boolean satisfiability problems (under development)

 An even simpler implementation to solve Boolean satisfiability problems ("3SAT) using Qiskit and Grover's Quantum Search Algorithm.